buttermilkk2/UCB-MFE-python-preprogram/Lectures/Lecture 5/readme.md

     - send http or https request via the connection
     - wait for response (error code + content)
   - How do we bring our model to the customers?
-- Huh!
-So how do we build a service?